 On the chimney’s exterior, the home inspector will look for visual damage to the chimney (such as cracks in the brick/stone, flue, or mortar cap [aka, a chimney crown]), indications that a flue liner is present (terra cotta or metal), and even look at the chimney’s height.
 Generally, there is a 3-10-2 rule for chimneys.
 This rule says that chimneys must penetrate the roof by at least 3 feet and must also be 2 feet taller than anything within a 10 foot radius of the chimney.
 I occasionally run across chimneys that appear to be too short and the adjacent roof peak is at nearly the same height or sometimes higher than the chimney just a few feet away.
+This can lead to improper venting of the chimney and may present a house fire hazard.
 I’ve also seen other roof vents immediately adjacent to the chimney that are simply too close.

 When damaged masonry or a deteriorated mortar cap is found, repair is recommended.
 Cracks in brick and mortar or the mortar cap can allow for water infiltration and lead to further damage from freeze/thaw cycles.
 Loose bricks can also fall and damage the roof below or injure someone on the ground.

 Fully deteriorated mortar cap with the top 3 coursed of bricks readily disassembled.
 Water enters here and causes additional freeze/thaw damage and potentially damages the home.
 This chimney needs to be completely rebuilt.

 This chimney has a damaged mortar cap (aka 'mortar wash' or 'crown') as well as cracks in the chimney masonry.
 This issue is not uncommon with most chimneys.